NelsonDane/auto-rsa/README.md

 `.env` file format:
 - `DSPAC=DSPAC_USERNAME:DSPAC_PASSWORD`

 Note: `DSPAC_USERNAME` can either be email or phone number.
+Security code goes to your user name.

 ### Fennel
 Made by yours truly using the [fennel-invest-api](https://github.com/NelsonDane/fennel-invest-api).
 Consider giving me a ⭐